OpenEx-Platform/docs/docs/deployment/installation.md

 ### Configure the environment

 Before running the `docker compose` command, the `docker-compose.yml` file should be configured.
-By default, the `docker-compose.yml` file is using environment variables available in the file `.env.sample`.
+By default, the `docker-compose.yml` file is using environment variables available in the `.env.sample` file.

 You can either rename the file `.env.sample` in `.env` and put the expected values or just fill directly the `docker-compose.yml` with the values corresponding to your environment.